 And then of course there are special rules for asylum seekers in Norway.

 follow me on Instagram here

 Since Norway isn’t part of the EU, do I need a special visa to move to Norway as an EU citizen?

 Nope, all you have to do is find a job within six months of living in Norway (and apparently even that rule is super lax).
 And as Norway is part of the EEA, as an EU citizen you can get any sort of job, regardless of your field.

-Dan is here as an EU citizen and while some things like getting a bank account were basically impossible for him to do before he got a job in Norway, mostly moving here was quite an easy process for him.
+I moved to Norway with my ex boyfriend who is an EU citizen and while some things like getting a bank account were basically impossible for him to do before he got a job in Norway, mostly moving here was quite an easy process for him.
 If you have any more specific questions about moving to Norway as an EU citizen I’d be happy to try and answer them!

 How can I find a job in Norway?

-When I moved to Norway people told me two things about finding work in Norway: it’s all about networking and it’s easier to find jobs in small towns or villages.
-And sure enough, Dan and I both have jobs that we got through someone who read my blog, and we’re living in a tiny town in the middle of nowhere (read how we ended up working at a supermarket in the mountains here).
+When moving to Norway people told me two things about finding work in Norway: it’s all about networking and it’s easier to find jobs in small towns or villages.
+And sure enough, Dan and I both got jobs through someone who read my blog, and we ended up living for several years in a tiny town in the middle of nowhere (read how we ended up working at a supermarket in the mountains here).

 It really seems like getting to know people and asking around (or even hanging out at places you’d potentially like to work, like restaurants or bars) is the best way to get a job in Norway.
 And of course that also means knowing at least basic Norwegian – luckily basic Norwegian skills aren’t too hard to achieve.
 After five months of living in Norway Dan had good enough Norwegian to work at a supermarket, and Norwegian is the first foreign language he’s learned.